ftldb/ftldb/README.md

   * `ftl` directory
     * the same macros for the client-side work
   * `setup` directory
-    * installation SQL*Plus scripts for creating objects and granting privileges
+    * SQL*Plus scripts for creating objects and granting privileges
-  * `install.bat` or `install.sh` - the main installation script (depends on OS)
+  * `*.bat` or `*.sh` scripts (depends on OS) - installers and deinstallers

+#### Full access

-The installation script must be run under any database superuser with the DBA privilege (e.g. `SYS` or `SYSTEM`).
-By default FTLDB is installed in your database as a standalone schema.
-You can choose its name and password.
+If you have DBA access to the target database, use the `dba_install` script.
+It must be run under any database superuser with the DBA privilege (e.g. `SYS` or `SYSTEM`).
+It installs FTLDB as a standalone schema with the specified name and password and grants all the required privileges.

 > **Warning**: If the specified schema already exists, it is dropped and
-> recreated during installation.
+> recreated during the installation.

-Run the main installation script from the base directory with the following five
+Run the DBA installation script from the base directory with the following five
 parameters:

   1. target instance TNS name